MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ## What is a sync table?

 The Azure Mobile Apps SDKs provide an `IRemoteTable<T>` that accesses the service directly.
-The operation will fail if the device doesn't have a network connection.
-A *sync table* (provided by `IOfflineTable<T>`) provides the same operations against a local database.
+The operation fails if the device doesn't have a network connection.
+A *sync table* (provided by `IOfflineTable<T>`) provides the same operations against a local store.
 The local store can then be synchronized with the service at a later time.
 Before any operations can be performed, the local store must be initialized.

 ## What is a local store?